NickAger/nickager.github.io/_posts/2016-04-29-swift-any-arrays.md

 But why?
 <!--more-->
-If you Cmd-? over `let a` you discover that the inferred type in the first runtime exception generating example is: `[NSObject]` not `[Any]`.
+If you Cmd-? over `let a` you discover that the inferred type in the first example is: `[NSObject]` not `[Any]`.
 It is then a little clearer why the runtime is generating the error:
  ```
  fatal error: array cannot be bridged from Objective-C
  ```